 So here’s the video of the trip… watch it full screen if you can, hope you enjoy it.

-Great news for anyone interested in trying swag camping: As part of our “Wynnchester Camp & Adventure” project to bring back robust traditionally-inspired canvas camp gear we’ve been working to design and manufacture our own design of Australian swag bedrolls right here in the U.K. [Edit: we’re no longer working with “Wild Canvas” for this project and have a new UK supplier].
+Great news for anyone interested in trying swag camping: As part of our “Wynnchester Camp & Adventure” project to bring back robust traditionally-inspired canvas camp gear we’ve been working with a small UK manufacturer on our own design of Australian swag bedrolls right here in the U.K. [Edit: we’re no longer working with “Wild Canvas” for this project and have a new UK supplier].
 Previously the only option was to buy from Australia with shipping costs often being more than the cost of the swag!
 To my knowledge they are the only Australian swag bedrolls being made in Europe.
 They are available now to buy online from www.wynnchester.co.uk.

 So: After a year of design and planning I’ve just had the first batch of the product through, and I have to say it is truly a thing of beauty!
 Have a look at the pictures below and see what you think.